MDAS: A Diagnostic Approach to Assess the Quality of Data Splitting in Machine Learning: Methodology

-Figure \ref{fig:hypothesis testing} describes the major steps of the entire process.
+where $\Lambda^{(j)}$ are the simulated MDAS values and $\mathbf{I}$ denotes an indicator function.
+Fig. \ref{fig:hypothesis testing} describes the major steps of the entire process.
 It explains the procedure as a combination of three major steps.
 The first step is to calculate the test statistic $\Lambda_{obs}$ using (\ref{eqn:d}) for the input partition.
 Next, we obtain the complete dataset by joining the training partition and the test partition.
 Once we have the entire dataset, we repeatedly split (with the same split-percentage) the dataset under the random splitting paradigm and calculate the distance value for each of the random splits.
 After $N$ simulations, we obtain a vector of distance values for a given dataset.
 If $N$ is large enough, we can assume that this vector simulates the probability distribution of the test statistic $\Lambda$.
 Finally we reject the null hypothesis if $\Lambda_{obs} > c$.
 Algorithm (\ref{alg:simulate}) describes the entire process.